-Ricardo Semler is the first person to talk about ‘The Future of Work’ and how companies should implement true, meaningful, best practices to get the most out of employees, resulting in happy, productive employees and in turn increased profits.
+Unlock the secrets of ‘The Future of Work’ with trailblazer Ricardo Semler.
+Ricardo will unveil the transformative best practices for maximizing employee potential, fostering happiness, and boosting profits in your company.
+Ricardo was the first person to address workplace dynamics when he took over Semco in 1980.
+He was the first person to talk about ‘The Future of Work’ and how and why companies should implement true, meaningful, best practices to get the most out of employees, resulting in happy, productive employees and in turn increased profits.

-Since Covid, the Future of Work is now an even more important ongoing challenge, not only for organisations but for society as a whole.
+The Future of Work is now an even more important challenge, not only for organisations but for society as a whole.
 It is of vital importance that governments and companies address these challenges while taking into account different stakeholders.

 Ricardo has always been a visionary leader with regards to the future of work, with his employee-centric approach to management and his revolutionary principles are more relevant now than ever before.
-Years of successful deployment of these practices at Semco has led to the formulation of a theoretical framework and now the Semco Style Institute (SSI) invokes this framework while training, educating and facilitating companies to start their own transformational journeys towards self-organization and democracy.
+Years of successful deployment of these practices at Semco has led to the formulation of a theoretical framework and now with the Semco Style Institute (SSI) he invokes the same framework, training, educating and facilitating companies to start their own transformational journeys towards self-organization and democracy.

 For Ricardo’s Full Bio see below.